marcoverl/HPCPadovaUserGuide/docs/source/gpu.rst

 Using GPUs
 ==========

-To use one (or more) GPUs, you need to use the `gpu-nodes` partition and you need to specify how many GPUs you need using the `--gres` directive.
+To use one (or more) GPUs, you need to use the `gpus` partition and you need to specify how many GPUs you need using the `--gres` directive.
 E.g. with the following submit file 2 nodes with 2 H100 GPUs on each node (4 in totals) are
 requested: